MFpisces/VCworld/README.md

 2.) must comply with many more federal and state requirements than an LLC. <br>
 3.)
 Perpetual existence <br>
 4.)
 Double taxation <br>
-> Pays a flat federal income tax of 21% on everything (regardless of what state you live in)
+> Pays a flat federal income tax of 21% on everything (regardless of what state you live in) - soon to be 28% if Biden's provision passes

 ## Misc
 ![image](https://user-images.githubusercontent.com/5509267/120495156-7160bb00-c38a-11eb-86fe-10d98acab287.png)